 Medicinal Uses of Bakul

 Bulletwood tree, Bakul or Maulsari tree is a medicinal tree.
-For medicinal purpose its leaves, fruit, bark and flowers are used.
+For the medicinal purpose its leaves, fruit, bark and flowers are used.
 The flowers, bark and fruits are astringent in action.
 Bark is used as tonic, astringent, and to reduce fever.
 The leaves are used as antidote to snake-bite.
 The pulp of the fruit is used in curing chronic dysentery.
-Dried flowers powder is used as brain tonic.
+Dried flowers powder is used as a brain tonic.
 Seeds of tree are purgative.
 The aerial parts are diuretic in action.

 Tingling sensation of teeth:Massage gums with powdered bark.

-Toothache, Tooth Decay, Gum Bleeding, Bad breath, Pyorrhea, Inflammation in mouth:Decoction of bark is prepared and as used as mouth wash.
+Toothache, Tooth Decay, Gum Bleeding, Bad breath, Pyorrhea, Inflammation in the mouth:Decoction of bark is prepared and as used as mouth wash.

 Toothache: Bark powder is applied.